roytang/blog/content/post/2009/02/conflux-prerelease.md

 Not a bad prerelease, and Conflux looks fun, but I'm not too sure how good the five-color cards will be once Alara Reborn comes out.
 [Celestial Purge][14] is pretty awesome and I think it's even better than [Path to Exile][22] which is really bad in the early turns.
 I would have maindecked it if not for the possibility of being a dead card against Bant decks.
 If only it had cycling!
 Sad that we did not open any [Banefire][23].

-Still not sure if I'll be playing constructed again anytime soon&#8230;
+Still not sure if I'll be playing constructed again anytime soon...

  [1]: http://magiccards.info/autocard.php?card=Wall of Reverence
  [2]: http://magiccards.info/autocard.php?card=Maelstrom Archangel